Chinese firms want to buy coal assets overseas, but on the cheap

 A renewed appetite for acquisitions by the world's biggest coal consumer will be a big boost for miners who are trying to dispose of assets worth billions of dollars to boost shareholder returns.

-These include Rio Tinto, which has put Australian and Mozambique coal operations on the block, and Linc Energy , which is selling its New Emerald Coal business.
+These include Rio Tinto (RIO.AX), which has put Australian and Mozambique coal operations on the block, and Linc Energy LNC.AX, which is selling its New Emerald Coal business.

 The Chinese, however, are not rushing to buy.
 They see asset values coming under further pressure as coal prices remain depressed amid a supply glut that has already driven prices down about a third since 2011.